 The people’s priest

-No matter which side of the political fence you were on in El Salvador in the 1970s you had to acknowledge the power of Archbishop Oscar Romero who had the trust and the ear of the poor and powerless, aka most of the population of the country.
+No matter which side of the political fence you were on in El Salvador in the 1970s you had to acknowledge the power of Archbishop Oscar Romero who had the trust and the ear of the poor and powerless which made up most of the population of the country.
 If you supported the FMLN, Archbishop Romero was a hero.
 If you supported the government, he was a target.

 Archbishop Romero was assassinated by government death squads while celebrating mass in San Salvador on March 24, 1980.
 Two weeks before he was gunned down Archbishop Romero said “If they kill me, I shall arise again in the Salvadoran people.”
 He was right.
 El Salvador’s civil war began with his death.